The Black Stallion (film): Horses

 Cass Ole, a champion Arabian stallion, was featured in most of the movie's scenes, with Fae Jur, another black Arabian stallion, being his main double.
 Fae Jur's main scene is the one where Alec is trying to gain the trust of The Black on the beach.
 Two other stunt doubles were used for running, fighting, and swimming scenes.

 El Mokhtar, an Egyptian Arabian racehorse, was the producers' first choice to portray The Black, but they were unable to secure his services for the film from his owners, who declined any offers.
 He does appear in The Black Stallion Returns, alongside Cass Ole, by which time the studio bought out the syndicate of owners to secure El Mokhtar's services.

 Napoleon was portrayed by Junior, that previously appeared in National Lampoon's Animal House as Trooper, Niedermeyer's horse.

 Reception

 The film was positively received by critics.
-On Rotten Tomatoes, it holds a 90% approval rating based on 31 reviews, with an average rating of 7.9/10.
+On Rotten Tomatoes, it holds a 91% approval rating based on 32 reviews, with an average rating of 7.8/10.

+Janet Maslin of The New York Times praised the "humor and humanity" of Rooney's performance, but otherwise dissented from the critical consensus, finding that Ballard's too-painstaking cinematography came at the expense of storytelling, resulting in a film, that, though based on "a story designed to excite the viewer's imagination and curiosity, instead stifles these feelings by emphasizing the cosmetic value of every frame."